 Hospital Tour

 Before creating a birth plan, a hospital tour can provide valuable information about registration, labor and delivery options, and support for the surrogate.
 In addition, it can be comforting for IPs to see where their baby will be born, especially for first-time parents.
 Seeing the location and speaking with providers can take away much of the anxiety that comes with such an unknown experience.
+Many hospitals now provide the option of a virtual tour, which can be especially helpful for IPs that are not local to the area.

 Beyond gaining logistical information for the involved parties, the hospital tour is a good time to find out with whom the parties can leave the pre-birth order with and make them aware of the unique situation.
 Intended parents will want to know what is available to them for infant care, such as a room to themselves, nursery care, etc. If a hospital tour is not possible, you should still contact the hospital ahead of time, usually around week 30 of the pregnancy, to ask about logistics and notify them about the special circumstances surrounding this birth.
 Heartland Surrogacy is always available to help with this step – whether we contact the hospital directly or just help the surrogate and IPs connect with the right people.